 In shortest terms, observing art is a little like falling in love.
 You’re looking into this face while your brain releases neurotransmitters that make you happy.
 This positive engagement with other “people,” even painted ones, can make you feel more connected with the real people around you.

 Engaging with art can improve your mental and physical health in a variety of ways.
 On the physical side of things, a reduction in stress levels can mitigate a number of health dangers.
 It can also help reduce pain, especially in chronically ill patients.

 Art can provide a number of mental health benefits aside from the ones we’ve already discussed.
 Studies have shown that dementia patients who make art are happier, more social, and less depressed.
 Art can also help improve symptoms of depression, anxiety, PTSD, and more.

 Learn More About Art and the Brain

 If you’d like to discover more ways to improve your mental health, reach out to us at Solara Mental Health.
-We provide detox, therapy, and mental health treatment services for a wide variety of conditions.
+We provide therapy and mental health treatment services for various conditions.
 Contact us today to start feeling and living better.